Burlington, Vermont: Beginnings to early 20th century

 At one point during the war, the U.S. had 5,000 troops stationed in Burlington, outnumbering residents and putting a strain on resources.
 About 500 soldiers died of disease, which was always a problem due to poor sanitation in army camps.
 Some soldiers were quartered in the main building at the University of Vermont, where a memorial plaque commemorates them.

 In a skirmish on August 2, 1813, British forces from Canada shelled Burlington.
 This is described as either a bold stroke by the British with an ineffectual response from the Americans or as a weak sally by the British, which was rightly ignored by the Americans.
 The cannonade lasted about 10 minutes and caused no casualties.
 The American troops involved were commanded by Naval Lieutenant Thomas Macdonough, later a hero of the Battle of Lake Champlain.

 The town's position on Lake Champlain helped it develop into a port of entry and center for trade, particularly after completion of the Champlain Canal in 1823, the Erie Canal in 1825, and the Chambly Canal in 1843.
 Wharves allowed steamboats to connect freight and passengers with the Rutland & Burlington Railroad and the Vermont Central Railroad.
 Burlington became a bustling lumbering and manufacturing center – for some time the third largest lumber market in the world – and was incorporated as a city in 1865.
 Its Victorian-era prosperity left behind much fine architecture, including buildings by Ammi B. Young, H.H.
 Richardson, and McKim, Mead & White.

-In 1870, the waterfront was extended by construction of the Pine Street Barge Canal.
-This became polluted over the years and was a focus for cleanup in 2009 under the U.S. Environmental Protection Agency's Superfund program.
-When elected mayor, Bernie Sanders set in place an extensive waterfront beautification plan which included adding public parks, a nine-mile bike path, and a community boathouse.

 On September 5, 1901, U.S. vice president Theodore Roosevelt spoke to a Civil War fraternal group in Burlington.
-Nine days later, he became U.S. president when President McKinley died.
+Nine days later, he became U.S. president when President William McKinley died.